 I'm checking out free hosting providers that can be used for fun and personal websites.
 I wanted to know what to recommend to people who want to make their own website, so I decided to try things out for myself!
-Also see Testing Blog Posts.
+Also see Testing Blog Hosts.

 I'm uploading a version of this page.
 That link is to the version hosted on my own server.
 Does it look different from the others?
 The same?
 We'll find out!